-The answer to that question is scientifically very simple: No. Cats, just like every other species on this earth, only has one life, so why is it said that cats have nine lives?
+Spoiler Alert: No. Cats, just like every other species on this earth, only has one life, so why do we say that cats have nine lives?
 There are myths surrounding pretty much any topic you can think of, including our furry feline friends.
 Here are the truth surrounding some common cat myths